SpongePowered/SpongeDocs/source/server/getting-started/implementations/spongevanilla.rst

 .. warning::

-    Don't double-click the ``.jar`` file!
-As it will start the server without a window to control it.
+    Don't double-click the ``.jar`` file, as it will start the server without a window to control it!

 Links